Silphinae: Locomotion and navigation

-Walking is the primary form of locomotion for Silphidae.
+Walking is the primary form of locomotion for Silphinae.
 They are able to travel great distances to find carcasses to breed and feed on.
 Beetles also have two sets of wings, the elytra and the hind wings.
 The hind wings are membranous and are modified for flying or swimming.
-There are some Silphidae who are able to fly, but others have lost this ability throughout evolution.
+There are some Silphinae who are able to fly, but others have lost this ability throughout evolution.
 When an animal dies, hydrogen sulfide and some cyclic compounds are released.
-Silphidae use their sense of smell to locate carcasses from a long distance by chemoreceptors on their antennae, which are adapted to detect these chemicals.
+Silphinae use their sense of smell to locate carcasses from a long distance by chemoreceptors on their antennae, which are adapted to detect these chemicals.
 At a short distance, the end organs of the palpi detect the odors.
 Silphid beetles are usually more active at night, nocturnal, which may help reduce competition.

 Competition

 Competition from other organisms for the carrion puts the silphids at both an advantage and a disadvantage.
 The advantage is that fly competitors lay eggs that result in maggots and supply food for silphids.
-The disadvantage for the Nicrophorini is that if the carcass is already “blown”, referring to Shakespearean time as being infected with fly maggots, they will not colonize.
+The disadvantage for the Nicrophorini is that if the carcass is already "blown", referring to Shakespearean time as being infected with fly maggots, they will not colonize.
 Nicrophorini have adapted to these situations and will bury the carcass to remove it from other competitors.
 With this technique, a steady food source is available for the larvae and procreation chances increase.

-Silphidae compete for brooding areas.
+Silphinae compete for brooding areas.
 If an invader male overpowers the original male, it will mate with the original female and create a new brood.
 If an invader female overpowers the original female, it will also create a new brood with the primary male.

 Relationships

 With humans

 Silphids are usually not considered a nuisance to humans.
 They help the environment by laying their eggs on carcasses and the larvae break down the detritus, which prevents accumulation of deceased organisms.

 Carcasses are kept out of sight and foul odors are prevented when Nicrophorini bury it under the ground.
 This will also reduce the surface area for flies to lay their eggs and decrease fly population.

-Some Silphidae species inhabit human-occupied areas and become pests to farmers by using crops as an additional source of nutrients.
+Some Silphinae species inhabit human-occupied areas and become pests to farmers by using crops as an additional source of nutrients.
 In Europe, Aclypea opaca feeds on beets, while Necrophila americana feeds on pumpkins, spinach, and sugar beets.

 Other organisms

-Members from the subfamily Silphidae are known to have mutualistic relationships with other organisms.
+Members from the subfamily Silphinae are known to have mutualistic relationships with other organisms.
 Nicrophorini have a mutual relationship with phoretic mites.
 Mites from the genus Poecilochirus produce deutonymphs that crawl on Nicrophorini and are transported to carrion.
 Once they arrive at the carrion, deutonymphs leave the adult Nicrophorini and proceed to feed on nearby fly eggs and immature larvae.
 Mites help Nicrophorini reduce the number of competitors on carrion.
 With less competition, both species are able to reproduce successfully underground.

-Silphidae are known for being hosts to juvenile nematodes.
+Silphinae are known for being hosts to juvenile nematodes.
 Nicrophorus vespilloides are closely associated with the nematode parasite.
 The parasites can be easily transmitted to other hosts during copulation.